Deployment

 Project URLs

-The project URL identifies your project on the orchestrator:
+The project URL identifies your project:

-https://fly.valet.host/projects/brave-falcon-leapsPass this URL to ValetProvider in your app — the SDK automatically converts it to a WebSocket connection:
+https://brave-falcon-leaps.fly.valet.hostPass this URL to ValetProvider in your app — the SDK automatically converts it to a WebSocket connection:

 // App.tsx